MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 ## Next steps

-[Review transient devices](initiatives.md) in the Defender for Endpoint device inventory.
+[Learn about tagging](machines-view-oveview.md) in the Defender for Endpoint device inventory.